News

 Step 1: Determine tax liability status

-Is your client outside their transitional resident period?
+Is the pension holder outside their transitional resident period?
 Transitional residents (new or returning NZ tax residents with a temporary 48-month exemption from tax on foreign income) are generally exempt from TSWT on pension transfers.

-If your client is outside this 48-month window, they will likely owe TSWT on the transfer.
+If the pension holder is outside this 48-month window, they will likely owe TSWT on the transfer.

 Step 2: Calculate the Assessable Withdrawal Amount (AWA)

-The AWA is based on the time between when your client became a NZ tax resident and when they transfer their pension.
+The AWA is based on the time between when the pension holder became a NZ tax resident and when they transfer their pension.
 The longer they've been resident, the larger the assessable amount.

 Step 3: Apply the tax rate